Lauren Mueller

-Lauren Elizabeth Mueller (born November 15, 1991) is an American mixed martial artist, currently in the Bantamnweight division of the Invicta FC.
-A professional competitor since 2015, she has also competed in the UFC and Gladiator Challenge.
+Lauren Mueller (born November 15, 1991) is an American former mixed martial artist, who fought in the Bantamweight division.
+A professional competitor from 2015 to 2021, she competed in the UFC, Invicta FC, and Gladiator Challenge.

 Background

-Mueller did motorcross, softball and volleyball among others growing up, eventually picking up mixed martial arts after high school.
+Mueller did motocross, softball and volleyball among others growing up, eventually picking up mixed martial arts after high school.
 She stopped working as a full-time nurse to pursue a career in the sport.

 Mixed martial arts career

 Early career

 Lauren Mueller made her mixed martial arts debut in 2015, during Gladiator Challenge - Contenders, when she faced Peggy Ross.
 She won the fight by unanimous decision.
 Fighting with the same organization, she won another unanimous decision against Hannah Fitzpatrick and scored a TKO win over Faye Shields.

 In 2017 she fought under Dana White's Contender Series at Dana White's Contender Series 8 against Kelly McGill-Velasco, and won a unanimous decision.
 This victory earned her a contract with the UFC.